 That’s mostly what it is.
 And it’s got a certain sound, right?
 A recognizable character, it’s a thing, a device, all by itself.
 It’s familiar enough that it evokes something in the listener.
 It’s the kind of thing you find humorously employed in a Quentin Tarantino film about badass mariachis or something.
 Or like…

 And that thing in music has a name.
 It’s called

 Or La Fiesta by Chick Corea?

-(Those guys are good, eh?)
+(Those two guys are good, eh?)
 If you blew the rest of my three minutes listening to them all the way through, I don’t blame you.

 La Fiesta popped in my head instantly when I saw what this suit was.
 It happened to be one of the pieces that taught me to play this style of music as a teenager.
 It contains exactly the same chord progression as Rodeo and Broad Day, same rhythm, four bars that would look the same on a lead sheet.
 It’s the same.

 So, three minutes later, do you get it?
 It’s a musical cliche.
 If I were asked to compose a piece for something titled “Super Duper Bad Hombrés,” E-F-G-F-E is one of the first places I’d explore.
 Probably THE first.
 But until I add a melody and lyric that goes, “Oh here we go, please let me know; Off we go, don’t leave me in the cold,” I would not expect to hear a peep from Lil Nas X about it.

 It’s just an arpeggiated “I – II – III – II – I” progression in Phrygian mode.
 “Building block” as can be.